Frequently Asked Questions (FAQ)

 The courses teaches you how to use Excel and VBA effectively for jobs such as investment banking, private equity, hedge funds, and commercial real estate (and related roles, like corporate development and corporate finance).

 Outside of these finance roles, parts of the course may be useful if your job involves using Excel for data analysis.
-But the course is specifically geared toward finance jobs, so it’s probably not for you if you’re working in marketing or HR.
+But the course is specifically geared toward finance jobs, so it’s probably not useful if you’re working in marketing or HR.

 It is introductory-to-intermediate-level material.
 If you are already a VBA wizard, you will not learn anything new here.

-If you do not know VBA or have not used it much before, you will learn a lot and become more efficient at workflow automation.
+If you do not know VBA or have not used it much, you will learn a lot and become more efficient at workflow automation.

-There are macros for creating “input boxes,” color-coding financial models, setting up models for printing, cycling number formats, changing the number of decimal places, flipping numbers from positive to negative and back, and flash filling right and down (i.e., copying and pasting to a boundary without selecting the area explicitly).
+There are macros for creating input boxes for assumptions, color-coding financial models, setting up models for printing, cycling number formats, changing the number of decimal places, flipping numbers from positive to negative and back, and flash filling right and down (i.e., copying and pasting to a boundary without selecting the area explicitly).

 There are additional macros for error-wrapping formulas, toggling absolute vs. relative references in formulas, jumping to the min and max of a range, inserting Tables of Contents, and inserting Price-Volume graphs.

-We do not aim to offer “the most” macros, so you can find paid packages that offer more functionality and more complex features.
+We do not aim to offer “the most” macros, so you can find paid software and subscription services that offer more functionality.

 However, our solution is simple to install and use, it covers the most useful types of macros, and it’s FREE with the Excel & VBA course, with no additional support or subscription fees.